DataManagementLab/JOB-Complex/README.md

 ## Contributions
 1. We introduce **JOB-Complex**, a novel benchmark for query optimization and cost estimation that incorporates real-world challenges such as joins on non-primary/foreign key columns, joins on string columns, and complex filter predicates.
-2. We make **JOB-Complex** publicly available (TODO: Add GitHub link here) to foster future research and development in query optimization, encouraging the community to address these identified challenges.
+2. We make **JOB-Complex** publicly available ([github](https://github.com/DataManagementLab/JOB-Complex/) to foster future research and development in query optimization, encouraging the community to address these identified challenges.

 # Download Plan-Selection Dataset
 You can download the plan selection datasets for JOB-Complex, JOB and JOB-light from [here](https://osf.io/53de6/?view_only=f304ebe762f34f65a3ce591340b89818).